Luis Robert Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.48).
+- The Tigers have a 4.46 team ERA that ranks 21st among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.